johngallagher/renew-ssl-certs/README.md

 ## Interlude: Practice how to copy and paste commands

-Entering commands into the terminal is a bit mental.

 You can type everything out from scratch but:

-a) You'll make mistakes
+* You'll make mistakes
-b) You'll waste a ton of time
+* You'll waste a ton of time
-c) You'll go crazy in about 5 minutes
+* You'll go crazy in about 5 minutes

 The smart way is to copy and paste in the chunks of commands we need.

-But to copy and paste commands in here is... ahem... somewhat mental.

-So let's practice that first.
+Let's practice that first.

 ### A. Click on the paste icon.